Mitesh-Codes/Java-Revision/README.md

 # Java-Revision
-Single java file for revising basic concepts.
+Single file for the revising JAVA BASIC concepts.